luvres/flask/profarma/README.md

-## Flask with uWSGI and Python 3.9.7
+## Flask with uWSGI and Python 3.9.7 on Alpine
-### With Pandas, requests, openrouteservice, geopy, sklearn
+### With Pandas, Numpy, requests, pymongo
 -----

 #### Pull image